 Field trips shall be permitted providing their purpose supplements and reinforces the objectives and materials of the unit being taught.
 Only district-approved transportation shall be used on field trips.
-Siblings, preschool students, or others who are not enrolled in the class will not be allowed to attend.
+Siblings, pre-school students, or others who are not enrolled in the class will not be allowed to attend.
 Students who require that medication be administered during the field trip should have a parent accompany him/her if at all possible.
+Students who have exhibited unsafe behavior at school may be required to be chaperoned by a parent in order to attend the field trip.